 The numbers of problems used in each division and problem category are constrained by the numbers of eligible problems, the number of systems entered across the divisions, the number of CPUs available, the time limits, and the time available for running the competition live in one conference day, i.e., in about 6 hours.
-The numbers of problems used are set within these constraints, according to the judgement of the organizers.
-The problems used are randomly selected from the eligible problems based on a seed supplied by the competition panel:
+The numbers of problems used are set within these

-- The selection is constrained so that no division or category contains an excessive number of very similar problems, according to the "very similar problems" (VSP) lists distributed with the TPTP [69]: For each problem category in each division, if the category is going to use N problems and there are L VSP lists that have an intersection of at least N/(L+1) with the eligible problems for the category, then maximally N/(L+1) problems are taken from each of those VSP lists. - In order to combat excessive tuning towards problems that are already in the preceding TPTP version, the selection is biased to select problems that are new in the TPTP version used, until 50% of the problems in each problem category have been selected or there are no more new problems to select, after which random selection from old and new problems continues.
-The number of new problems used depends on how many new problems are eligible and the limitation on very similar problems.
+- The selection is constrained so that no division or category contains an excessive number of very similar problems, according to the "very similar problems" (VSP) lists distributed with the TPTP [74]: For each problem category in each division, if the category is going to use N problems and there are L VSP lists that have an intersection of at least N/(L+1) with the eligible problems for the category, then maximally N/(L+1) problems are taken from each of those VSP lists. - In order to combat excessive tuning towards problems that were already in the preceding released TPTP version, the selection is biased to select problems that are new in the TPTP version used until 50% of the problems in each problem category have been selected or there are no more new problems to select, after which random selection from old and new problems continues.
+The number of new problems used depends on how many new problems are eligible and the limitation on very similar problems. - Problems with rating 0.21 to 0.99 are selected before problems with other ratings.